XFactorus/Otus_Diploma/README.md

 ## Install
 1. Clone the project and launch the DogsBreedDetector.xcodeproj project file
 2. Add Keys.plist file to the project, with the DogApiKey string key set to your API key from https://thedogapi.com/
-3.
+3. Build and run the project.
+All required dependices will be connected automatically.

 ### References
-- **Stanford Dogs Dataset** Available at: http://vision.stanford.edu/aditya86/ImageNetDogs/
+- **Stanford Dogs Dataset**.
+Available at: http://vision.stanford.edu/aditya86/ImageNetDogs/
-- **Tsinghua Dogs Datasett** Available at: https://cg.cs.tsinghua.edu.cn/ThuDogs/
+- **Tsinghua Dogs Datasett**.
+Available at: https://cg.cs.tsinghua.edu.cn/ThuDogs/
-- **The Dog API** Available at: https://thedogapi.com/
+- **The Dog API**.
+Available at: https://thedogapi.com/